 Forests play a dual role in the face of climate change: they help to slow it down, while helping human societies to adapt to it.

 Firstly, it acts as a carbon sink: over the period 2021-2025, the forest's net absorption reached 0.8 Gt of CO2 per year, equivalent to the annual emissions of a large country like Indonesia.
 However, this role is weakening: during the previous decade, this absorption was almost double the current level (1.4 Gt), according to the FAO.
 The main reason for this decline is deforestation and forest conversion: when trees are cut down, burnt or the soil turned over, some of the accumulated carbon is released back into the atmosphere.
-This climatic role is therefore based on a delicate balance: when a forest is degraded, burnt or converted to farmland, it can become a source of emissions instead of a carbon reservoir.

-Beyond this tension, most deforestation is driven by more destructive economic logics.
-Since 1990, some 420 million hectares of forest have disappeared, and nearly 10 million hectares continue to be lost every year - an area the size of Iceland.
-Agricultural expansion (crops, livestock, soya, palm oil, cocoa) remains the main driver of this destruction, to which are added political and criminal factors, particularly in Amazonia: land grabbing, illegal gold panning, drug trafficking and poor control of territories.
-Last but not least, climate change is itself exacerbating the pressure on forests, by multiplying droughts, fires and disease.
+There are many reasons for this decline.
+In some parts of the world, wood meets real needs: it remains an essential source of energy for heating and cooking.
+But most of the world's deforestation is driven by more destructive economic factors.
+Agricultural expansion (crops, livestock, soya, palm oil, cocoa) remains the main driver of this disappearance.
+There are also political and criminal factors, particularly in Amazonia: land grabbing, illegal gold panning, drug trafficking and poor territorial control.
+Finally, climate change is also exacerbating the pressure on forests, by increasing drought, fire and disease.

 Wood energy occupies an ambivalent position in the transition.
 It is officially classified as a renewable energy when it comes from sustainably managed forests, as the carbon emitted during its combustion can, in theory, be reabsorbed by the growth of trees.
 But this logic is disputed: burning wood releases CO₂ immediately, while forest regeneration takes decades.
 Added to this are emissions of fine particles and the risk that excessive demand for wood energy will increase pressure on soils, biodiversity and forest stands.
 That's why several reports have called for moderate, local development focused on co-products rather than on dedicated energy exploitation.